 If you are about to start university then this might be your first time handling your own budget, as well as taking care of your own cooking and cleaning.
 It can be both an exciting and daunting time, and here are my top 15 tips to help you save money at university.
+Every student needs to know how to save money at university.

 Make a budget